joshddunn/quick-command/README.md

 }
 ```

 in your `quick-command.json` file.
-The watcher is run by the command `qc watch a`.
+The watcher is run by the command `qc cli watch install` or `qc install`.

 We can also remove the quick commands file by typing